USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 Political philosophy forms that branch of philosophy that reflects on the specificity of the political.
 Why are humans, as Aristotle argued, political animals?
 How are they political?
 What are the means and ends of the political, and how best does one organize the political with such questions in mind?
 The course offers a topic-oriented approach to the fundamental problems underlying political theory and practice.

-USC GE Category Equivalency: CATEGORY B: Humanistic Inquiry & CATEGORY H: Traditions and Historical Foundations
+USC Credit Equivalency: CATEGORY B: Humanistic Inquiry & CATEGORY H: Traditions and Historical Foundations

-PL 1100 - HISTORY OF PHILOSOPHY I: FROM ANCIENT TO MEDIEVAL 4 credits
+PL 1200 - HISTORY OF PHILOSOPHY II: FROM RENAISSANCE TO MODERN 4 credits

-USC GE Category Equivalency: CATEGORY B: Humanistic Inquiry & CATEGORY H: Traditions and Historical Foundations
+USC Credit Equivalency: CATEGORY B: Humanistic Inquiry & CATEGORY H: Traditions and Historical Foundations

 AN 1002 - INTRODUCTION TO SOCIOCULTURAL ANTHROPOLOGY 4 credits